michaelrsweet/pappl/SECURITY.md

 OS vendors, etc.) and the CERT/CC.
 Fixes are released to the public on the agreed-upon date.

-> Responsible disclosure applies only to stable releases.
+> Responsible disclosure applies only to production releases.
 A security
 > vulnerability that only affects unreleased code can be fixed immediately
 > without coordination.
 Vendors *should not* package and release unstable
 > snapshots, beta releases, or release candidates of this software.